invoiceninja/invoiceninja.github.io/source/docs/getting-started.md

 ## Architecture

-The app is divided into three main parts: the backend/API, the Admin Portal and the Client Portal.
+The app is divided into three main parts: the backend/API and the two admin portals.

 ### Backend - API